oroinc/documentation/commerce/user_guide/pricing/pricelist/auto_examples.rst

 Example 1.
 Different Discounts Based on the Current Price
 ---------------------------------------------------------

-You have a group of 'golden' wholesale customers to whom you would like to offer the $1 discount for products that cost less than $10, and $2 discount for products that cost $10 and more.
+You have a group of 'golden' wholesale customers to whom you would like to offer the $1 discount for products that cost less than $10, and $2.5 discount for products that cost $10 and more.

 You have the standard price list Wholesale which you want to base a new price list on.
-The Wholesale ID is 2.
+The Wholesale pricelist ID is 2.

 Then use the following expressions.